Malwoiniak/Malwoiniak.github.io/visualization.md

 ## Illustrations
 **Exemplary interactive chart generated with script actions:**
-- Bubble chart of sentences with respect to their length|ranking
+- Bubble chart of sentences with respect to their length and ranking

 ![bubble](/images/bubble.png)